tomz2000-lab/PJS_PWC_WS2024-25/README.md

 3. **Comprehensive Survey of Compensation and Benefits Trends and Dashboard Development**  (Larissa) Conduct a literature review and empirical analysis of compensation and benefits trends to compare academic recommendations with market reality.
 Additionally, develop a dashboard to visualize and present the analyzed data effectively.
+   Here is a link for more details about the different parts: https://github.com/larissa-stein/Projektseminar_2025